AnaBondiguel/Project-Prioritization-Client-2/README.md

 User story 1 Idea submission

-As Yel, Software Engineer, I want to communicate my project ideas to my team, so I need to fill a form and submit it to my team/manager.
+As James, Software Engineer, I want to communicate my project ideas to my team, so I need to fill a form and submit it to my team/manager.

 Acceptance Criteria

-“We have to formally fill in an online form if we want to share our project ideas to the team.” – Yel
+“We have to formally fill in an online form if we want to share our project ideas to the team.” – James

 In ticketService.jsx: